junfish/Awesome-Multitask-Learning/README.md

 # Awesome-Multitask-Learning
-This repository periodicly updates the MTL paper and resources
+This repository periodicly updates the the papers and resources in MTL.